 Without any appointment or charge, I was allowed to turn up and study their neatly filed and typed printouts of transcribed baptism, marriage and burial records.

 Had I contacted the church by letter or phone, the vestry staff would have offered to do the research for me for a modest fee.
 I was mightily impressed.

 I thought this was how it was always going to be, and innocently expected I'd get all my ancestors lined up in a family tree chart in no time at all.

 In Cork (I won't mention the name of the parish), the reception was very different.

 When I rang to make an appointment, I was told there were no printouts, and registers were not available for the public to view.

 However, if I wanted to make a donation to the church, the priest would see if he could find the records I was seeking.

 I sent a 'donation'.
-I didn't hear another thing.
-Only later
+I heard nothing.

 For additional research information about each of the the main religious groups in Ireland, see the Quick Links/Related Pages box in the right-hand column.

 For additional research information about the main religious